Howard Rundle was appointed Fanshawe College’s fourth President in 1995 and retired in August 2013.

 During his career, Howard Rundle served on numerous boards.
 He was the Chair of the Ontario College Application Service Management Board, member of the Ontario Colleges Library Services Board of Directors, member of the College Employer Council Management Board, and served as a member of the Committee of Presidents of Colleges Ontario, serving as Chair for three terms.

 Dr. Rundle received a Queen Elizabeth II Diamond Jubilee Medal in 2012 for his outstanding contribution to education and was inducted into the London and District Business Hall of Fame in 2013.
-He received the 2013 Colleges and Institutes Canada Presidents' Leadership Network Distinguished Service Award and in 2014 the Ontario Minister of Colleges and Universities Lifetime Achievement Award.
+He received the 2013 Colleges and Institutes Canada Presidents’ Leadership Network Distinguished Service Award and in 2014 the Ontario Minister of Colleges and Universities Lifetime Achievement Award.
+In 2017 he was inducted as a Member of the Order of Canada by the Governor General, David Johnston.

 Upon retirement, Howard was appointed President Emeritus of Fanshawe College.